inspec/inspec-aws/docs/resources/aws_dms_replication_subnet_groups.md

 ## Syntax

-Ensure that a work_group exists.
+Ensure that a subnet group exists.

     describe aws_dms_replication_subnet_groups do
       it { should exist }
     end